Daily Intelligencer Politics Chat: Fiasco in Finland

 Eric: Yeah, that’s what’s most striking to me about the whole thing.
 Trump could have made all the same substantive betrayals in a far less politically toxic manner.

 Ed: Yeah.
 I’ve worked for pols where that’s the last thing you want to do.
-“Don’t say this, for God’s sake” and then it’s the first thing out of their mouths.
+“Don’t say this, for God’s sake,” and then it’s the first thing out of their mouths.

 Ezekiel: Yeah, there are many ways he could have threaded the needle, but he obviously had no interest in doing so.

-Eric: Unless, he genuinely believed that putting on this performance would expand the boundaries of political possibility, clear the way for 60 senators to vote for repealing the Magnitsky Act or something.
+Eric: Unless he genuinely believed that putting on this performance would expand the boundaries of political possibility, clear the way for 60 senators to vote for repealing the Magnitsky Act or something.

-Jon: He’s a big Overton Window guy.
+Jon: He’s a big Overton-window guy.

 Ezekiel: Haha.

-Ed: So, are our theories about this event diverse, as is often the case with this president, along the lines of “was it stupid or crazy?”
+Ed: So, are our theories about this event diverse, as is often the case with this president, along the lines of “Was it stupid or crazy?”

 Ezekiel: It’s a close cousin to the “stupid or evil” question.
-At high enough levels of incompetence it’s hard to discern motives — this is the kernel of truth in that Douthat tweet.
+At high enough levels of incompetence, it’s hard to discern motives — this is the kernel of truth in that Douthat tweet.

 Eric:

-Ed: Well, evil is a possibility here too.
+Ed: Well, evil is a possibility here, too.
 The really evil option is that Trump has bought into the whole Bannon worldview.

 Ezekiel: Brass tacks — what did we learn today?